nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <div id="desc_check_collective_ip_status">

 * Check with all team members if any of them needs help doing the iP, and source within the team to provide the needed help as much as you can %%e.g., offer to sit with them while they do the iP so that you can try to help when needed.%%<br>
-  **Submission:** After completing this task (i.e., after asking all team members if they need help for the iP, and coming up with a plan to help those who asked for help), please ==inform your tutor== so that we can track the status of this team task.
+  **Submission:** After completing this task (i.e., after asking all team members if they need help for the iP, and coming up with a plan to help those who asked for help), one member should ==inform your tutor== so that we can track the status of this task.
 We don't need to know who asked for help though e.g., `One member is slightly behind and one significantly behind.
 We plan to have a code-together session on Sunday so that we can help them if they encounter problems.`

 <box type="tip" seamless>Mentorship within the team is highly-encouraged and rewarded.
 Besides, it is in your interest to help team members level up before the tP coding begins, and also, a good early opportunity to build team spirit.</box>
 </div>